Many people wonder what hospital indemnity insurance is and if they need it.

-What Is Hospital Indemnity Insurance?
+What Are Hospital Indemnity Insurance Policies?

 Again, these situations are for in-patient situations.
 In other words, you are admitted to the hospital for an overnight stay.

-For example, let’s say you are admitted to the hospital for a sickness.
+Here’s generally how hospital indemnity policies work.
+Let’s say you have a high-deductible health insurance plan with a $4,000 deductible.
+Let’s also say you are admitted to the hospital for a sickness.
 You are in the hospital for 3 days.
 A hospital indemnity plan may pay:

 - $1,000 for the hospital admittance

 - $3,000 for each day in the hospital ($9,000)